PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 16:23:14
+Last updated: 2024-04-02 16:24:18
-Random Quote: Be slow of tongue and quick of eye. - Miguel de Cervantes
+Random Quote: The road of excess leads to the palace of wisdom. - William Blake